Resources Germany Related

 Althaldensleben (Haldensleben)

-The two independent villages of Althaldensleben ("Old Haldensleben") and Neuhaldensleben ("New Haldensleben") existed until 1938 before they were merged into the town of Haldensleben.
-In the case of Schmelzer & Gericke the business was originally located in the Althaldensleben part of later Haldensleben.
+The two independent villages of Althaldensleben ("Old Haldensleben") and Neuhaldensleben ("New Haldensleben") existed until 1938, when they were merged to form the town of Haldensleben.
+Schmelzer & Gericke was originally located in the Althaldensleben part of the town.

-Friedrich Schmelzer (*1834-09-12 Wiche/Unstrut, †1904-09-28 Neuhaldensleben) spent his youth mostly in the town of Calbe, where he later also completed his commercial apprenticeship.
-From 1854 on he worked as accountant at the Siderolithfabrik Schulze & Bauermeister in Althaldensleben and then joined the Siderolithfabrik Raschke & Co. as a partner early in 1858.
+Friedrich Schmelzer (*1834-09-12 in Wiche/Unstrut, †1904-09-28 in Neuhaldensleben) spent most of his youth in the town of Calbe, where he later completed his commercial apprenticeship.
+From 1854 onwards, he worked as an accountant at the Siderolithfabrik Schulze & Bauermeister in Althaldensleben, before joining the Siderolithfabrik Raschke & Co. as a partner in early 1858.

-Schmelzer's father-in-law August Gerike stepped in when it became known that Raschke would retire in 1861, purchasing the rights from Raschke and securing the existence of the factory as financial backer.
-This allowed Schmelzer to start production of fine German earthenware in 1863, as second producer after the Steingutfabrik Witteburg in Bremen-Farge.
+When it became known that Raschke would retire in 1861, Schmelzer's father-in-law, August Gerike, stepped in, purchasing the rights from Raschke and securing the factory's future as its financial backer.
+This enabled Schmelzer to begin producing fine German earthenware in 1863, becoming the second producer after Steingutfabrik Witteburg in Bremen-Farge.

-Shortly afterwards, pottery production was dropped entirely and the related production facilities were sold off as to make room.
-This was the first step towards the planned new earthenware factory, a process which was completed shortly before Schmelzer's brother-in-law, the mechanical engineer Karl Gerike, joined as partner.
+Shortly afterwards, pottery production was discontinued entirely and the related production facilities were sold to make room.
+This marked the first step towards the construction of the new earthenware factory, a process that was finalised shortly before Karl Gerike, a mechanical engineer and Schmelzer's brother-in-law, joined as a partner.

 [1] Schmelzer & Gerike (1865 until 1932)

-The company, which was able to benefit significantly from the construction of the Magdeburg-Oebisfeld railroad, was from 1868 onwards enlarged and rebuilt several times, eventually becoming a much-visited model company.
+The company was able to benefit significantly from the construction of the Magdeburg-Oebisfelde railway.
+From 1868 onwards, it was enlarged and rebuilt several times, eventually becoming a popular model company.

-Schmelzer strived to gain an excellent position for the company when it came to overseas export and with the help of the Hamburg export company J.&M. Salomon, the company soon succeeded in becoming the first German producer to compete with the English in the earthenware trade on the world market.
-Part of this success was the constant effort to create tasteful shapes and a specifically lighter product weight which still offered the same durability.
-Products from Althaldensleben were quite a success, eventually being awarded the gold medal at the world fairs in Porto Allegro (1881) or the silver medal in Antwerpen (1886).
+Schmelzer strove to secure an excellent position for the company in overseas exports, with the support of the Hamburg export firm J.&M. Salomon, the company soon became the first German producer to compete with the English in the earthenware trade on the world market.
+This success was partly due to the constant effort to create tasteful shapes and lighter products that were still durable.
+Althaldensleben products were highly successful, eventually winning the gold medal at the Porto Allegro world fair in 1881 and the silver medal at the Antwerp world fair in 1886.

-Following the death of Friedrich Schmelzer in 1904, business was continued by his sons Friedrich jun. and Johannes, which decided to keep the traditional name.
-The factory employed more than 1,000 workers and employees around 1907 and grew further; with Schmelzer & Gerike being one of the first companies in the area utilizing a larger steam engine : in 1917 the Ascherslebener Maschinenbau Act.-Ges., vormals W. Schmidt & Co. delivered a two-cylinder steam engine with 150hp output (quite a beast for that day and age).
+Following Friedrich Schmelzer's death in 1904, his sons, Friedrich jun. and Johannes, continued the business under the same name.
+By around 1907, the factory employed more than 1,000 workers and continued to grow.
+Schmelzer & Gerike was one of the first companies in the area to utilise a large steam engine; in 1917, Ascherslebener Maschinenbau Act.-Ges., vormals W. Schmidt & Co., delivered a two-cylinder steam engine with an output of 150 hp (which was quite a beast at that time).

-Of course the company over time had a decisive influence on the economic and infrastructural development of Althaldensleben in the second half of the 19th century, however things quickly went downhill during the global economic crisis and, despite a short but hearty struggle (still exporting cereal bowls to the US late in 1929), the brothers were forced to close in the year 1932.
+The company undoubtedly had a decisive influence on the economic and infrastructural development of Althaldensleben in the second half of the 19th century.
+However, things quickly went downhill during the global economic crisis.
+Despite a brief struggle and continued exports of cereal bowls to the US until late 1929, the brothers were forced to close in 1932.

 Comment(s)

-One fact which may confuse people is that some items made by Schmelzer & Gerike not only represented the same style that was used by Schiller & Gerbing but also used a plain "S&G" mark (not shown here) strikingly similar to that of the Bohemian company.
-Sure, the Schmelzer & Gericke mark is stamped onto the item while the Schiller & Gerbing mark was impressed, however there are still enough people around which incorrectly attribute such items.
+One fact that may confuse people is that some items made by Schmelzer & Gerike represented the same style used by Schiller & Gerbing, and also featured a plain "S&G" mark (not shown here) that was strikingly similar to that of the Bohemian company.
+While the Schmelzer & Gericke mark is stamped onto the item, the Schiller & Gerbing mark is impressed.
+However, there are still enough people around who incorrectly attribute such items.

 Marks